Man dies one week after being hit by car while crossing Tucson street

 Benavidez was struck by the driver of an eastbound 2018 Hyundai Sonata traveling in the curb lane, Dugan said.
 The driver remained at the scene and cooperated with detectives.

-No arrests or citations have been issued and the police are still actively investigating the incident.
+No arrests or citations have been issued.
+Police are still investigating the incident.